-- 2. Enter a valid number (0 or 1) on the dial pad. - [0] = Disable feature - [1] = Enable feature - 3.
+- 2. Enter a 0 or 1 on the dial pad to enable/disable this feature. - [0] = Disable feature - [1] = Enable feature - 3.
 Press HOLD to save the entry.
 A confirmation tone is heard.

 The Zap Tone feature enables ACD agents in the headset mode, to have ACD calls connected to them automatically.
 The feature removes the requirement for the agent to press the ON/OFF button to answer ACD calls.
 ACD calls are connected when the agent is logged into any group and is available.
 By default, this feature is disabled.